mohse-n/L7N_EtherLab/Installation guides/PREEMPT_RT Installation Guide.md

 ## PREEMPT_RT Installtion Guide

 ### 1. Decide on a kernel version
-There are two versions to take into account when detemining the kernel version:
+There are two versions to take into account when determining the kernel version:
 * **Igh EtherCAT Master:** The package has modified network card drivers only for specific versions of the kernel.
 * **PREEMPT_RT**: Kernel patches are available for some kernels and not others.
 #### Igh EtherCAT Master
 Since we're going to write IgH EtherCAT Master (from here on called IgH Master) programs, we consider its version first and proceed accordingly.
-The current IgH EtherCAT version is 1.5.2 and can be downloaded from the [website](https://www.etherlab.org/en/ethercat/index.php).
+The lastest stable version of the library can be downloaded from the [SourceForge repository.](https://sourceforge.net/p/etherlabmaster/code/ci/stable-1.5/tree/).
-___
-**Note:** The [SourceForge repository](https://sourceforge.net/projects/etherlabmaster) is regularly updated and is much more recent, but during this walkthrough, we stick to the tried-and-tested versions due to better stability and support from the community.
 ___
 Looking at the "devices" folder, we can see the modified (and original) drivers and their associated kernel versions.
 For instance,